Tsumi3000/Chiffrage-de-Vigenere/README.md

 # Vigenère Cipher

- > On Windows, start the game by executing "Vigenère Cipher.bat"
+- On Windows, start the software by executing "Vigenere Cipher.bat"

- > On Linux, start the game by executing "Vigenère Cipher.sh"
+- On Linux, start the software by executing "Vigenere Cipher.sh"